getify/You-Dont-Know-JS/scope-closures/apA.md

 * ***IIF*** functions don't move around, why would they need closure?
 * Deferring over time is key to closure

-### What is a Callback?
+### What Is a Callback?

-Before we revisit closure, let me spend a brief moment addressing the word "callback".
+Before we revisit closure, let me spend a brief moment addressing the word "callback."
 It's a generally accepted norm that saying "callback" is synonymous with both *asynchronous callbacks* and *synchronous callbacks*.
 I don't think I agree that this is a good idea, so I want to explain why and propose we move away from that.

 Let's first consider an *asynchronous callback*, a function reference that will be invoked at some future *later* point.
 What does "callback" mean, in this sense?